-1. On day 10 of fermentation open the packets of True Lemon and add them into your fermenter.
+1. On day 7 of fermentation open, the room temperature can of Jumex mango nectar and carefully pour it into your fermenter, replace the lid, and allow it to continue fermenting.

 STEP 5: Bottling & Carbonating

 After 14 days, taste a small sample to determine if the beer is fully fermented and ready to bottle.
 If it tastes like flat beer, it is ready.
 If it's sweet, then it's not ready.
 Let it ferment for 3 more days (17 total).
 At this point, it is time to bottle.
 Do not let it sit in the fermenter for longer than 24 days total.